|Tues., Wed., Thurs.||8:30-9:30 a.m.|

 For details about student employment, please see the Foothill-DeAnza Student Employment Policies &

 Student employment opportunities at Foothill College are part-time positions.
-Wages begin at $8 per hour and can reach $14.75 per hour.
+Wages begin at $10 per hour and can reach $16.75 per hour depending on position, level, and time on the job.
 Students are limited to working a maximum of 19 hours per week.
 This limit applies whether school is in session or not.
 To be eligible for student employment, a student must have:

 cannot exceed the dollar amount of their FWS award.

 Once offered an award, the student has a limited time to come to the Financial Aid Office to accept that award before the offer expires.
 The student must then meet with the Financial Aid Office Student Employment Representative to arrange for a FWS job interview from the list of available jobs.

 In addition to the requirements for all student employees, FWS employees must maintain financial aid eligibility.
 They must also be enrolled in and earn at least 6 units each quarter they work.
 (Important: You must receive a ‘D’ or better for units to be considered “earned.”)
 Student workers who fail to earn at least 6.0 financial-aid-eligible units any quarter they work or who fail to maintain a 2.0 Quarterly GPA will be ineligible to work the following quarter.
 Those who continue working after dropping below their required units (or after ceasing to actively participate in courses required to maintain the required units) will lose employment privileges for an additional quarter. ( Note: LINC courses are not financial-aid eligible.)